 Southwestern's Donald E. Biederman Entertainment and Media Law Institute was established in 2000 to take advantage of the law school's long history of involvement with the entertainment and media industries.
 The Institute offers a rich spectrum of media and entertainment law courses and experiential learning opportunities under the direction of faculty who have tremendous practical experience in the field.

-Southwestern has been recognized as one of the top ten law schools in the country for entertainment law by The Hollywood Reporter four years in a row, and as #1 in the Top Law Schools for Entertainment Law by lawstreetmedia.com, among other honors.
+Southwestern has been recognized as one of the top ten law schools in the country for entertainment law by The Hollywood Reporter seven years in a row, and as #1 in the Top Law Schools for Entertainment Law by lawstreetmedia.com, among other honors.

 Connections to the Industry

 The Biederman Institute is intimately connected to a plethora of entertainment and media companies, law firms and other organizations operating in every aspect of the industry.
 Lawyers and executives from many of these entities participate in various elements of the Institute’s programs.

 The Institute established the Journal of International Media and Entertainment Law through a joint venture with the American Bar Association’s Forums on Communications Law and the Entertainment and Sports Industries.
 The first of its kind, the Journal addresses all aspects of international and comparative media and entertainment law, including topics related to content, regulation, intellectual property, distribution, publishing, internet and technology, and transactions.
 Students are selected to work with the Board of Editors, composed of Biederman Institute faculty and members of the Forum committees, and headed by Supervising Editor, Professor Michael Epstein.

 Recognized as one of the internet’s most informative legal news blogs on the entertainment industry, the Biederman Blog is created and maintained by students in the Entertainment Law Blog course.
 Participants in the class research, write, edit and post articles for the blog focused on developments in entertainment law.
 Learn more about the Biederman Blog.